 Create a back to school bulletin board that includes the names of all of your new students.
-Adding pictures is even better.
+Grab pictures at open house or on the first day of school to add to the board.
 This tells children, I’ve been expecting you, I value you, and you are part of our classroom family.
-Here’s one I did using purple paper plates.
+Here’s a simple example using purple paper plates from the dollar store.

 If you’ve enjoyed this post why not share it with your teacher friends?
-Go ahead and share on Facebook and Pinterest!
+Help another teacher and share on Facebook and Pinterest.